mitre/fieldmanual/sphinx-docs/Dynamically-Compiled-Payloads.md

           }
 ```

-Donut can also be used to read from an already-compiled executable with either a `.donut.exe` or a `.exe` extension.
-Payloads found with a `.donut.exe` extension will be prioritized.
+Donut can also be used to read from pre-compiled executables. .NET Framework 4 is required.
+Executables will be found with either a `.donut.exe` or a `.exe` extension, and `.donut.exe` extensions will be prioritized.
 The following example will transform a payload named `Rubeus.donut.exe` into shellcode which will be executed in memory.
 Note that `Rubeus.donut` is specified in the payload and command:

 ```yaml
 ---